untoldengine/UntoldEngine/README.md

 ## About

-The Untold Engine is a 3D game engine for macOS/iOS devices.
-It is written in Swift and uses Metal as its graphics library.
-Its main purpose is to make game development a breeze by providing a simple to use API.
+The Untold Engine is a 3D game engine for macOS/iOS devices, written in Swift and powered by Metal as its graphics library.
+Its primary goal is to simplify game development by providing an intuitive, easy-to-use API.

 Author: [Harold Serrano](http://www.haroldserrano.com)

+---

 ## Getting Started

 ### Prerequisites

+To begin using the Untold Engine, you’ll need:

+- An Apple computer.
-To get started, you will need an Apple computer and the latest version of Xcode installed.
-You can download Xcode from the App Store.
+- The latest version of Xcode, which you can download from the App Store.

 ### Installation

-To run the the Untold Engine, do the following:
+Follow these steps to set up and run the Untold Engine:

 1. Clone the Repository